kemoszn/ampersand-exc/README.md

 # Ampersand Exercise
-The solution of this exercise is a node/express application that has been deployed to heroku and is API-accessable.
+The solution of this exercise is a node/express application that uses the MVC pattern, has been deployed to heroku and is API-accessable.
 [Live Demo](https://amp-exe.herokuapp.com)
 * Available API-Endpoints _(1. /moto (GET, POST) 2. /battery (GET, POST) 3. /driver (GET, POST) )_